Website Maintenance Cost in 2022: A Full Pricing Breakdown

 Our VPS hosting plans cost between $2.45–$77.99/month, depending on the available RAM, disk space, and bandwidth.

-Cloud hosting stores website data in a cluster of servers to ensure high uptime.
+Cloud hosting stores website data in a cluster of servers to ensure high website uptime.
 As such, cloud hosting is ideal for traffic-heavy websites with high growth potential.
 It’s also a user-friendly option because the web hosting provider is responsible for the technical maintenance.

 The cost of Hostinger’s cloud hosting packages varies, ranging from $9.99–$29.99/month.